This probably is the most “luxurious” & comfortable weekend short pants I have ever made for myself – “The Weekender“.

 Cut the patterns out.

-{If you can’t download the pdf pattern, probably you don’t have acrobat reader, download the latest version for free here.}
+{If you can’t download the pdf pattern, you probably don’t have an acrobat reader, download the latest version for free here.}

 Fold the fabric lengthwise to become double layer with the wrong side facing each other.
 Place the paper pattern on top of it, pin.